Azure-Samples/azure-ai-content-understanding-python/README.md

     GPT_4_1_MINI_DEPLOYMENT=gpt-4.1-mini
     TEXT_EMBEDDING_3_LARGE_DEPLOYMENT=text-embedding-3-large
     ```

-    Replace `<your-resource-name>` with your actual resource name.
-If you used different deployment names in Step 2, update the deployment variables accordingly.

-5. Log in to Azure:
+3. Log in to Azure:

     ```bash
     azd auth login
     ```

-#### (Option 3) Use Endpoint and API Key (No `azd` Required)
+#### Set Environment Variables with API Key (Alternative)

-> ⚠️ **Note:** Using a subscription key works, but using a token provider with Azure Active Directory (AAD) is safer and strongly recommended for production environments.

-1. Create an [Azure AI Services resource](docs/create_azure_ai_service.md) if you haven't already.
-2. Copy the sample environment file:
+1. Copy the sample environment file:

     ```bash
     cp notebooks/.env.sample notebooks/.env
     ```

-3. Edit `notebooks/.env` and set your credentials:
+2. Edit `notebooks/.env` and set your credentials.
+- Replace `<your-resource-name>` and `<your-azure-ai-api-key>` with your actual values.
+These can be found in your AI Services resource under **Resource Management** > **Keys and Endpoint**.
+- If you used different deployment names in Step 2, update the deployment variables accordingly:

     ```env
     AZURE_AI_ENDPOINT=https://<your-resource-name>.services.ai.azure.com/